What’s the difference with a web designer vs web developer?

-The answer isn’t so clear-cut; there are many facets to consider.
-In this blog post, we’ll dive deep into the differences, similarities, and intricacies between web designing and developing.
-We’ll look at where their roles intersect and how they complement each other in various projects.
+The answer isn’t so clear-cut; there are many different things to consider.
+In this blog post, we’ll dive deep into the differences, similarities, and nuances between web designing and developing.
+We’ll look at where their roles intersect and how they complement each other in design projects.

-Here at Inkpot Creative, we offer both website design and development in-house, we have experience with both sides.
-Over the years, we’ve designed and developed more than 50 websites and counting.
+Here at Inkpot Creative, we offer both website design and development in-house; we have experience with both sides.
+Over the years, we’ve designed and developed close to 100 websites and counting.

-No matter your background or experience level, this comprehensive guide will help you decide which path is best for you.
-So hold on tight as we explore the differences of web designer vs web developer!
+No matter your background or experience level, this guide will help you decide which path is best for you.

 Web Designer vs Web Developer

-But there are quite a few people out there who only offer one or the other, and there’s nothing wrong with that.
-Everyone kind of has their specialty, and some people prefer just to design websites, while other people prefer to develop.
+But quite a few people out there only offer one or the other, and there’s nothing wrong with that.
+Everyone has their specialty, and some people prefer just to design websites, while others prefer to develop.

 What is a website designer?

-So a website designer is somebody who basically creates the design for the website.
+So, a website designer is somebody who creates the design for the website.
 So, for instance, when we’re designing our sites, the whole first week is spent doing mockups.
 That is pretty much all that a web designer would do.
 So they would create the design.

 There are definitely some designers out there who just do website design because, let’s be honest, it is definitely the more fun and creative part of the process.